syncfusion/ej2-react-docs/src/buttons/button/getting-started.md

 This section explains how to create a simple Button and to configure the Button component.

+To get start quickly with Button Component using React, you can check on this video:

+`youtube:93oXeCB13A0`

 ## Dependencies

 The list of dependencies required to use the Button component in your application is given below: